siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Cognos/overview.md

 The current version of this plug-in is based on the Cognos 10.2 SDK.

-This plug-in requires version 6.1 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.1 or later of IBM DevOps Deploy.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins).
+See [Installing plug-ins in DevOps products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins).

 ### History